The call of the African wilds

 The continent has much to offer the discerning traveller, both in terms of traditional ‘sun, sea & sand’ and rich cultural heritage trips whilst also adding its own specialities, often tied to richness of the landscape, from the verdant rainforests of the Congo Basin to the sheer expanse of the Great Rift Valley.

-The Flexicover Team lists some great destinations for safari holidays in 2015 and some key fauna to look out for other than just the ‘Big Five’ animals (African lion, African elephant, Cape buffalo, African leopard and rhinoceros).
+The Flexicover Team lists some great destinations for safari holidays and some key fauna to look out for other than just the ‘Big Five’ animals (African lion, African elephant, Cape buffalo, African leopard and rhinoceros).

 When: July – October